ReesavGupta/misogi-assignment-day3/edtech-math-tutor/PROJECT_SUMMARY.md

 4. **Evaluation**: Use Option 2 for systematic testing
 5. **Analysis**: Generate reports with Option 3

-### For Researchers/Developers
-- **Prompt Modification**: Edit files in `prompts/` directory
-- **Test Cases**: Modify `evaluation/input_queries.json`
-- **Analysis**: Review `evaluation/output_logs.json`
-- **Customization**: Extend `src/utils.py` for additional features

 ## 📈 Expected Outcomes

-### Research Questions to Explore
-1. Which prompt strategy performs best for math tutoring?
-2. How does reasoning clarity vary across strategies?
-3. What types of math problems benefit from specific approaches?
-4. How can hallucinations be minimized in educational contexts?

 ### Success Metrics
 - **Accuracy**: >80% mathematically correct responses